SotirisPloumis/CaseTracker/README.md

 and fill in the email and password for the admin account.
 This will be used by the Seed method after the migrations are completed

-2.(Optional, only for production release) Create a Web.Release.config file in the solution folder in the following format:
+2. (Optional, only for production release) Create a Web.Release.config file in the solution folder in the following format:

 	<?xml version="1.0"?>
 	<configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">